JeffreyRiggle/my-site/content/blog/page-rank/index.md

 #### Dangling references

 One problem with this alorithm is if you have a page with no outbound links it ends up being a bit of a rank sink.
-Generally, when this happens it is not because the page doesn't link to anything, but rather that the page has not been processed yet.
+Generally, when this happens it's not because the page doesn't link to anything, but rather that the page has not been processed yet.
 To deal with this the suggestion is to pull dangling references out of the original calculation and then add them back in later with some initial value.

 #### Personalization Vector